What is gout?

 Among the foods recommended for a healthy diet we find:

 It is important to know that to carry out a balanced diet to prevent gout, it is necessary to exclude refined carbohydrates, present in white bread or cakes, which lead to an increase in uric acid.

 In addition to the foods mentioned above, it is advisable to also eat: all types of fruit, legumes, dried fruit, vegetables, eggs, coffee, spices, vegetable oils, ceres, dairy products.

-It is also important to drink plenty of water to detoxify the body from uric acid.
-The recommended amount is 2 or 3 liters a day to drink between meals.
+It is also important to drink plenty of water, which is essential to detoxify the body from uric acid.
+The recommended amount is 2 or 3 liters per day to drink between meals.

 Other important foods to eliminate excess uric acid are ginger, which can be used with herbal teas or over foods, and birch, which in addition to draining also helps alleviate inflammation.

 Unfortunately, when gout occurs the only thing that can be done is to soothe the pain and wait for the regular course of the disease.

 The inflammation caused by the appearance of gout can be reduced with natural remedies, for example with compresses with essential oils or clay.
 Inflammation can also be reduced by feeding with vegetables and fresh fruit centrifuges that have as their main function that of eliminate acids and fight inflammation by recovering vitamins and minerals.